Why Strategic Use of Flexible Talent Should Be Part of a GC’s Toolkit

 If it’s been a while since you looked at the flex counsel talent pool, look again.
 It is far more mature than it was ten years ago, with increasing numbers of talented, experienced lawyers choosing to work in a flexible capacity.
 In fact, I see that trend continuing and even expanding.

 Even if you aren’t looking to bring on flex counsel now, consider developing a relationship with a flexible talent provider like Axiom, and use them as a resource.
-They have become much savvier about the need to have relationship managers whose job it is to understand your business and your legal department, and who can help you think through ways to use flex lawyers effectively.
+They have become much savvier about the need to have relationship managers whose job it is to understand your business and your in-house legal department structure, and who can help you think through ways to use flex lawyers effectively.

 Finally – just start.
 Flex firms are a powerful agility option for legal leaders striving to meet their company’s ever-changing needs.